ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 | Delivery | Poison Ivy variant delivery | MirandaTateScreensaver.scr.exe |

 ### What I Learned

-This final phase reinforced how SIEM platforms like Splunk enable end‑to‑end attack mapping and incident documentation.
+I learned how SIEM platforms like Splunk enable end-to-end attack mapping and incident documentation.
 I learned to connect each stage of the Cyber Kill Chain to real telemetry sources and apply Security+ and NIST principles to practical incident response.
-The key takeaway is that consistent data enrichment, timeline reconstruction, and cross‑source correlation are essential for proactive threat hunting and strategic defense operations.
+The key takeware is that consistent data enrichment, timeline reconstructions, and cross-source OSINT correlation are essential for practive threat hunting and strategic defenses.

-📸 **Screenshot Placeholder:** Summary dashboard displaying timeline of attack phases and associated indicators.

 </details>